PurePi/Apple-II-Emulator/wiki/peripheral cards.md

 This is because there is only one instance of a shared object in memory, therefore only one instance of its data.
 It would be possible to use the card's GPIO space and dynamic memory allocation to achieve this.

-Additionally, my emulator implements the device select and I/O strobe lines as flags rather than physical wires.
 There is an example card implementation under the cards/testCard directory to demonstrate everything described here.

 ## GPIO

 Each card has 16 bytes of the general purpose I/O space from $C080 to $C0FF.
-Slot 1 gets $C080-C08F, slot 2 gets $C090-$C09F, etc. The lower 4 bits of the address are consistent regardless of the slot, so you may rely on the space to serve a specialized purpose (91/80).
+Slot 0 gets $C080-C08F, slot 1 gets $C090-$C09F, etc. The lower 4 bits of the address are consistent regardless of the slot, so you may rely on the space to serve a specialized purpose and interact with the hardware (91/80).
+When this space is referenced, the card's deviceSelect function is called.
+The int parameter is the byte referenced ($00 to $0F).
+The unsigned char is the value at that address (useful for when PROM or XROM writes to it).
+When your card is active, your card's PROM and XROM should be the only software interacting with this space, although nothing stops outside code from referencing this space and triggering this callback.

 ## Scratchpad
 Each card has an 8 byte scratchpad throughout pages $04 to $07.
 There is no callback for references to these